 KillJoy is a documentary about family homicide, told from the distinctive point of view of a child.
-What makes this film truly unique is that the story is told over thirty-three years, as the child grows into adulthood and grapples with the lifelong consequences of her father killing her mother.
-Today, Kathryn Joy is a young woman with an extraordinary story to tell.
-And tell her story she must as she faces an existential crisis on the eve of surpassing her mother’s age.
+What makes this film truly unique is that the story is told over thirty-three years, as the child grows into adulthood and grapples with the lifelong consequences of their father killing her mother.
+Today, Kathryn Joy is a person with an extraordinary story to tell.
+And tell their story they must, as they faces an existential crisis on the eve of surpassing their mother’s age.

-This is a murder mystery: not because police doubted who killed Carolyn, but because as Kathryn grew, those around her maintained a silence about the person her mother was and how she died.
+This is a murder mystery: not because police doubted who killed Carolyn, but because as Kathryn grew, those around them maintained a silence about the person their mother was and how she died.
 It was literally a mystery Kathryn had to fight to unravel.
-And fight she did.
-At seventeen, Kathryn secretly gains access to a transcript of her father’s murder trial and she learns the legal truth: how her father in the presence of infant Kathryn shot Carolyn once in the abdomen and twice in the head.
-She also steals a photo of her mother from her father’s bedroom, and finally she knows what her mother looks like.
+And fight they did.
+At seventeen, Kathryn secretly gains access to a transcript of their father’s murder trial and learns the legal truth: how their father in the presence of infant Kathryn shot Carolyn once in the abdomen and twice in the head.
+Kathryn also steals a photo of their mother from their father’s bedroom, and finally knows what Carolyn looks like.

 Kathryn’s father is no monster however, he is any man; a quiet, white-collar professional with no previous history of violence.
 Because Carolyn was having an affair, the defence of provocation was used to downgrade his murder charge to manslaughter.
 The all too familiar narrative of ‘the good bloke who snapped’ meant he served less than three years for killing Carolyn, a thirty-two year old mother of three young children.